leofuturer/EWOD-GUI2.0/README.md

 9. Play/Stop/Pause/Repeat function of actuation sequence
 10. Check whether errors occur when deleting while playing.
 11. Click the trash bin button to delete all actuation sequences and loops.

+*Note*: This is a basic guideline of testing the actuation sequence.
+Feel free to add additional test cases as more features are introduced.
+These procedures will be automatized by Cypress.io.